ManageIQ/manageiq-pods/README.md

 ```

 ## Configuring External Authentication
-Configuring the _httpd_ pod for external authentication is done by updating the _httpd-auth-configs_ configuration map to include all necessary config files and certificates.
-Upon startup, the _httpd_ pod overlays its files with the ones specified in the _auth-configuration.conf_ file in the configuration map.
-This is done by the _initialize-httpd-auth_ service that runs before _httpd_.
+Configuring the httpd pod for external authentication is done by updating the `httpd-auth-configs` configuration map to include all necessary config files and certificates.
+Upon startup, the httpd pod overlays its files with the ones specified in the `auth-configuration.conf` file in the configuration map.
+This is done by the `initialize-httpd-auth` service that runs before httpd.

 The config map includes the following:

-* The authentication type _auth-type_, default is _internal_
+* The authentication type `auth-type`, default is `internal`

-	_internal_ is the default type, anything else is considered external. _auth-type_ could include strings like: ipa, ldap, active_directory, saml or simply custom.
+	`internal` is the default type, anything else is considered external. `auth-type` could include strings like: ipa, ldap, active_directory, saml or simply custom.

-* The external authentication configuration file _auth-configuration.conf_ which declares the list of files to overlay upon startup if _auth-type_ is other than _internal_.
+* The external authentication configuration file `auth-configuration.conf` which declares the list of files to overlay upon startup if `auth-type` is other than `internal`.

 	Syntax for the file is as follows: